oklar/htmf-cs/README.md

 ﻿How does templates in HTMF react to https verbs?

-The HTTP requests manipulates the collection where the <template><template/> is located.
+The HTTP requests manipulates the collection where the template element is located.

 1. Get -> Appends already existing resources in the collection